-I was so excited to hear the news that thousands of wills were published online by Ancestry.co.uk.
-Among these wills are numerous of famous and noted individuals including William Shakespeare, Jane Austen, and Sir Francis Drake.
+I was so excited to hear the news that thousands of wills are now online by Ancestry.co.uk.
+Among the wills published are those of famous and noted individuals including William Shakespeare, Jane Austen, and Sir Francis Drake.

 According to Ancestry.co.uk’s news site, “We’ve just added the most important collection of wills for England and Wales from before 1858 proved by the Prerogative Court of Canterbury.
 It’s packed with wills from members of the old middle and upper classes and paints a rich picture of life at that time.”